 We partnered with the Bloomberg Philanthropies Innovation Team (i-team) to bring the conference together.
 The day began with special addresses from the Mayor and the First Lady.
 A Young Women’s Assembly for 700 LAUSD students included workshops, leadership training, and panel discussions featuring top women leaders in the business, entertainment, finance, technology, and public sectors.
 Students also participated in a resource fair featuring dozens of nonprofit organizations.

 The conference marked another landmark on L.A.’s journey toward full gender equality.
 A follow-up conference is currently in the works.

-The Los Angeles State of Women & Girls Address and Young Women’s Assembly will also support these gender equity programs that empower and enrich the lives of young women and girls across Los Angeles:
+The address and conference also served as an opportunity to gather support for these programs that empower and enrich the lives of young women and girls across Los Angeles.

 Girls Play L.A. offers improved programming at parks where girls’ sports and fitness participation is low.
 We are raising funds to help Girls Play L.A. meet a bold target by the end of 2018: 40% participation by girls in the City’s Recreation and Parks sports and fitness programs.